HD 132406

 The stellar classification of HD 132406 is G0V, matching an ordinary G-type main-sequence star like the Sun.
 It is an older star with an age of up to nine billion years and is spinning with a leisurely projected rotational velocity of 1.7 km/s.
 It appears to have a similar mass as the Sun but is about 36% greater in girth.
 The metallicity, or chemical abundance of heavier elements, appears slightly higher than in the Sun.
 The star is radiating 1.8 times the luminosity of the Sun from its photosphere at an effective temperature of 5,754 K.

 A planetary companion was announced in 2007, based on the radial velocity variation of the host star as measured using the ELODIE spectrograph instrument.
 This super Jupiter has an orbital period of 974 days with an eccentricity of 0.34.
-An astrometric measurement of the planet's inclination and true mass was published in 2022 as part of Gaia DR3.
+An astrometric measurement of the planet's inclination and true mass was published in 2022 as part of Gaia DR3, and this was updated in 2023.